apptainer/singularity-userdocs/appendix.rst

      MirrorURL:  http://us.archive.ubuntu.com/ubuntu/

 The MirrorURL keyword is mandatory.
-It specifies a URL to use as a mirror when downloading the OS.
+It specifies a URI to use as a mirror when downloading the OS.

 .. code-block:: none